Reformation: Literacy

 Modern High German translation of the Christian Bible by the Protestant reformer Martin Luther (1534).
 The widespread popularity of the Bible translated into High German by Luther helped establish modern Standard High German.

 The Protestant Reformation was a triumph of literacy and the new printing press.
 (Note: In the end, while the Reformation emphasis on Protestants reading the Scriptures was one factor in the development of literacy, the impact of printing itself, the wider availability of printed works at a cheaper price, and the increasing focus on education and learning as key factors in obtaining a lucrative post, were also significant contributory factors.)
 Luther's translation of the Bible into High German (the New Testament was published in 1522; the Old Testament was published in parts and completed in 1534) was also decisive for the German language and its evolution from Early New High German to Modern Standard German.
 Luther's translation of the Bible promoted the development of non-local forms of language and exposed all speakers to forms of German from outside their own area.
 The publication of Luther's Bible was a decisive moment in the spread of literacy in early modern Germany, and stimulated as well the printing and distribution of religious books and pamphlets.
 From 1517 onward, religious pamphlets flooded Germany and much of Europe.
 (Note: In the first decade of the Reformation, Luther's message became a movement, and the output of religious pamphlets in Germany was at its height.)

 By 1530, over 10,000 publications are known, with a total of ten million copies.
 The Reformation was thus a media revolution.
 Luther strengthened his attacks on Rome by depicting a "good" against "bad" church.
 From there, it became clear that print could be used for propaganda in the Reformation for particular agendas, although the term propaganda derives from the Catholic Congregatio de Propaganda Fide (Congregation for Propagating the Faith) from the Counter-Reformation.
 Reform writers used existing styles, cliches and stereotypes which they adapted as needed.
 Especially effective were writings in German, including Luther's translation of the Bible, his Smaller Catechism for parents teaching their children, and his Larger Catechism, for pastors.

 Illustrations in the German Bible and in many tracts popularised Luther's ideas.
 Lucas Cranach the Elder (1472–1553), the great painter patronised by the electors of Wittenberg, was a close friend of Luther, and he illustrated Luther's theology for a popular audience.
 He dramatised Luther's views on the relationship between the Old and New Testaments, while remaining mindful of Luther's careful distinctions about proper and improper uses of visual imagery.

 Outcomes

-Protestants have to some extent developed their own culture, with major contributions in education, the humanities and sciences, the political and social order, the economy and the arts and many other fields.
+Protestants have developed their own culture, with major contributions in education, the humanities and sciences, the political and social order, the economy and the arts and many other fields.
 Various outcomes of the Reformation have been suggested by scholars: improved human capital formation, the disputed Protestant work ethic, improved economic development, the modern state, and "dark" outcomes: